MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

-====== Garanks Tutorials ======
+# Garanks Tutorials

 Below is a collection of permitted copies of Garanks tutorials from their Medium account, see: <a href="../tutorials/tutorials.md"> Tutorials.md</a> for the base source link.

 ----
-====== How to create a simple triangle in Monogame/XNA ======
+# How to create a simple triangle in Monogame/XNA

 Mar 29, 2024

 Source: https://medium.com/@gabriel.enrique.digiorgio/how-to-create-water-shader-in-monogame-xna-0a7e82092c85

-===== Introduction =====
+## Introduction

-In this tutorial, we’ll cover one of the //fundamental// building blocks of 3D and 2D graphics: creating a simple triangle.
+In this tutorial, we’ll cover one of the *fundamental* building blocks of 3D and 2D graphics: creating a simple triangle.
 Whether you’re a beginner eager to dive into the realm of game programming or an experienced developer seeking to refresh your skills, understanding how to generate basic shapes like a triangle lays a solid foundation for more complex designs.

-===== Setting Up the Game Environment =====
+## Setting Up the Game Environment

 Before we dive into creating our triangle, let’s set up our game environment.
-In the ''%%Initialize%%'' method, we initialize our view and projection matrices, which are essential for rendering objects in a 3D space.
+In the <b>`Initialize`</b> method, we initialize our view and projection matrices, which are essential for rendering objects in a 3D space.

 ```csharp
 private Matrix _view;